cloudquery/cloudquery/website/pages/how-to-guides/update-plugins-using-renovate.md

 ### Step 3: **Add Custom RegexManager to Renovate**

-The last thing we need to get this working is to simply add a block to the `regexManagers: []` in your `renovate.json` file in your code repo such as:
+The last thing we need to get this working is to simply add a block to the `regexManagers: []` in your `renovate.json` file in your code repository such as:

 ```json copy
 {